Welcome to Matrix Education

 Boost your HSC Physics marks by making the most of the HSC Physics formula sheet.
 Here are 5 essential tips to use it smarter and faster.

-The HSC Physics formula sheet is one of the most valuable tools you have in Year 12 Phsyics exams.
-It contains key equations covering motion, forces, waves, thermodynamics, electricity, magnetism, quantum mechanics, relativity, and nuclear physics.
+The HSC Physics formula sheet is one of your most powerful allies during Year 12.
+It covers all the equations you’ll need for every core topic: motion, forces, waves, thermodynamics, electricity, magnetism, quantum mechanics, relativity, and nuclear physics.

 You don’t have to waste valuable brain space memorising formulas.
-That’s how scientists work; they look up formulas when needed and save their thinking for solving new problems!
+Even Physicists don’t memorise them; they look up formulas when needed and save their thinking for solving new problems!

 Download your FREE foldable Physics Cheatsheet

-The formula sheet includes a lot of information—but there are no labels explaining what the symbols mean or what each formula is for!
+The formula sheet includes a lot of information, but there are no labels explaining what the symbols mean or what each formula is for!
 You might have added notes while studying, but you won’t have access to them in the exam.
+You need to know what each formula calculates, which variables it uses, and where it fits in the syllabus.

 Test yourself: